Question: How many dogs need to be in a team?

 Answer: No only dog that are recognised Kennel Club breeds can participate in Obreedience.

 Question: Are there any limits or restrictions on dogs wanting to compete in Obreedience?

-Answer: Yes, only one dog per team must be working Class A or above in Obedience.
+Answer: Yes, only one dog per team can have won out of Class A in Obedience.

 Question: Is there an maximum or minimum age limit on competing dogs?

 Answer: There is no maximum age limit but dogs competing in Obreedience must be at least 6 months old on the date of the show.

 Question: How do I apply to be in an Obreedience team?

 Answer: There is no official process to be invited to join an Obreedience team but should you wish to take part we would recommend contacting breed club members or asking at your local training club in order to find other breed enthusiasts who would be interested in starting a team.
 Social media can also be used to find team members.

 Question: How is training arranged and who organises it?
 Is there a team captain?